Preconference

 The preconference on November 9th 2026 will offer four parallel full‑day workshops.
 Participants must therefore select one workshop when registering for the conference.
 Registration will open at 9:00 AM.
 All workshops will commence at 10:00 AM and conclude at 4:00 PM, with the exception of Per Isdal’s ‘Campfire Mastery Course’, which will run until 5:00 PM

 The workshop «Samtaler om vold – En voldsspesifikk familieveileder for barneverntjenesten» will be conducted in Norwegian.
-The language of the remaining three workshops has not yet been determined, updates will be provided as this information becomes available.
+The language of the remaining three workshops will be in English.

 Workshops Pre-Conference